zammad/zammad-admin-documentation/system/objects.rst

 System objects
 --------------

-Zammad comes with pre shipped objects.
+Zammad comes with pre-configured objects.
 Some of these currently do not provide the possibility to edit them via UI (or at all).

 This is not a bug but is to save you from possibly nuking Zammad.